saba-1A/Intellitoggle-Website/pixelay/notes.md

 - Interactive elements were included as requested — mobile menu toggle, dark/light mode, and button interactions.
 - Buttons and UI components match the Figma design in style and behavior.
-- Total time spent on the implementation was approximately 2 days.
+- Total time spent on the implementation was approximately 2 days. small note in pics uploaded here pc is named under ipad and ipad is in pic file